-All these need substantial quantities of fill material and a not insignificant amount of time.
+All these need substantial quantities of fill material and a not-insignificant amount of time.

-Proximity fused air bursting artillery and cluster munitions are extremely effective, against these, significant top cover is also needed.
+Proximity fused air bursting artillery and cluster munitions are extremely effective, against these, a significant amount of top cover is also needed.
 Russia and her proxies have a range of conventional indirect fire capabilities that can deliver large volumes of fire onto small areas and in this context, a trench without top cover has limited value.

 The image below is from the controversial ‘Pains of War’ series, but whether faked or not, is a great illustration of the issue.

 Although thermobaric weapon effects are exacerbated by confined spaces the alternative is to stay in the open.
 Another interesting set of images show a mix of the old and new, timber, concrete, sandbags and Hesco style gabions all used together in the same location.

 Step back in time a few years.